FHof/torchquad/docs/source/tutorial.rst

 with other integrand functions.
 The compilations happen in the first iteration of the for loops and in the following iterations the previously compiled functions are re-used.

+With JAX and Tensorflow it is also possible to compile the integration.
+In comparison to compilation with PyTorch, we would need to use ``jax.jit`` or ``tf.function`` instead of ``torch.jit.trace`` to compile the whole integrate method.
+``get_jit_compiled_integrate`` automatically uses the compilation function which fits to the numerical backend.
+There is a special case with JAX and MonteCarlo:
+If a function which executes the integrate method is compiled with ``jax.jit``, the random number generator's current PRNGKey value needs to be an input and output of this function so that MonteCarlo generates different random numbers in each integration. torchquad's RNG class has methods to set and get this PRNGKey value.